simonemallei/complex-systems-social-graph/README.txt

     - graph_id : id of the graph that you want to use with this configuration.
 It is practically the index of the chosen   graph configuration.
 Note that it starts at 0.
     - num_epochs : duration in epochs of the elaboration of this configuration
     - rate_updating_nodes : probability that a node will update its opinion.
 Range: [0,1]
+    - stubborness : stubborness coefficient.
+How much the nodes remain close to their previous opinion.
+In this way, the nodes converge slower than before,     giving the recommenders the chance to influence the graph evolution.
+Range: [0,1].
+Default: 0.75
     - post_epsilon: The Gaussian noise's standard deviation.
 This is the noise that is applied to the opinion when a node publishes content
     - estim_strategy: strategy used to estimate the opinion of a node.
 Values accepted: "base", "kalman".
 Default: "base"
     - strat_param: